ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_attributes/update.rst

         {updatedField}: {updatedValue}
     }

-Refer to the `Available Fields <#available-fields>`_ section for a list of available fields that can be included in the body of a PUT request for the ``indicatorAttributes`` object.

 For example, the following query will update the value of the Indicator Attribute with ID 10 and make it the default Attribute of its type:

 .. code::